wassermanlab/MANTA2/jaspar2remap/README.md

 #This folder encloses all the scripts to process the JASPAR TFBS predictions and ReMap ChIP-seq datasets in preparation for MANTA2.
-Note that the commands included within this `README` file are merely indicative, with some parts being pure pseudo-code.
+#Note that the commands included within this `README.md` file are merely indicative, with some parts being pure pseudo-code.
+#Note that this `README.md` is prepared to be executed as a bash script.

 ## Configuration
 #Set the paths below for data processing: